ashleycouperus/dog-rescue-pattern-library/README.md

   secondary: The secondary color should be used for subheaders
   neutral: The neutral colour should be used for body copy and captions
 ---
-LOYAL Rescue is a foster-based rescue that aims to find a loving home for every dog.
+Loyal Rescue is a foster-based rescue that aims to find a loving home for every dog.